ALE00111/Meal-Planner-App/README.md

 2.To produce random recipes based on dietary and health preferences for breakfast, lunch, and dinner.
 3.Adding Gordon Ramsay Bot that responds to any and all commands.

 Steps to use:
-1. First for safety and secuirty reasons i can't upload my specific mongoDB databse, but I provided all of the JSON files so that you can replicate the database on your own
+1. First for safety and secuirty reasons I can't upload my specific mongoDB databse, but I provided all of the JSON files so that you can replicate the database on your own
 2. Clone the repo
-3. There are multiple ways to run the program, but the way I do it on VS code is open two terminals and specifically mkdir to client and mkdir into server on the other
-4. On the client one, do npm start
-5. On the server one, do python meal.py
+3. Use command npm run start in terminal
 6. Then open http://localhost:3000/ and you're all set!

 Below are extra React npm commands you can use in the terminal to try out.
 # Getting Started with Create React App